Menu

 Structured responsibility extraction — 10/10

 Every resume produces clean JSON arrays of individual bullet points.
 Affinda returns unstructured text blobs with \n separators, requiring downstream re-parsing.
-This is the single biggest structural advantage for ATS integration, search indexing, and AI-powered candidate matching.
+This is the single biggest structural advantage for ATS integration, search indexing, and evidence-backed candidate matching.

 Education extraction — 6 wins, 0 losses